 These programs introduce students to scientists who are working in the field of environmental research.
 Students work with research scientists and develop an understanding of the interconnectedness and complexity of South Florida water systems and the environmental issues facing them.
 Students are exposed to research tools engineered by FAU that are currently being tested as solutions to Florida’s environmental challenges.
 This program is designed to give students a professional experience not easily obtained by the general population and will provide a competitive edge, particularly to students interested in life science, engineering, oceanography, and research.
 Most importantly, students are guaranteed to have fun.
 Recreational activities such as kayaking, canoeing, hiking, and swimming are integrated throughout the learning activities.

-For all high school students.
-Learn more about the first week long residential institute that focuses on the interconnectedness of South Florida Water Systems.
+Available to all high school students in Palm Beach County.
+Learn more about the first week-long residential institute that focuses on the interconnectedness of South Florida Water Systems.
 Dual enrollment credit available.

 For students who have completed H20 Connections.
 Learn more about the second-week long residential institute that focuses on Florida's West Coast and Restoration.
 Dual enrollment credit available.

 For students who have completed H20 Connections & Restorations.
 A three day, two-night residential institute focusing on sea-level rise and climate change based in the Florida Keys.
 Dual enrollment credit not available.

 For students who have completed at least one H20 course.
 A ten-day, nine-night residential institute focusing on sustainability and technology-based at Earth University in Costa Rica.